marlospomin/yubikey-guide/README.md

 3. Remove and re-insert YubiKey.

->Three incorrect User PIN entries will cause it to become blocked and must be unblocked with either the Admin PIN or Reset Code.
-Three incorrect Admin PIN or Reset Code entries will destroy data on YubiKey.
+>Entering the wrong User PIN three times will lock it.
+To unlock it, you'll need to use the Admin PIN or Reset Code.
+If you enter the wrong Admin PIN or Reset Code three times, the data on your YubiKey will be permanently deleted.
 ### Enable KDF (Optional)

-Key Derived Function (KDF) enables YubiKey to store the hash of PIN, preventing the PIN from being passed as plain text.
+Key Derived Function ([KDF](https://developers.yubico.com/PGP/YubiKey_5.2.3_Enhancements_to_OpenPGP_3.4.html)) enables YubiKey to store the hash of PIN, preventing the PIN from being passed as plain text.

-This setting must be done now, or ignored, as it cannot be setup later.
+**This setting must be configured now or will be unavailable in the future.**

-Enable KDF using the default Admin PIN of `12345678`:
+Enable KDF using the default Admin PIN of `12345678` (your actual PIN may differ):

 ```bash
 gpg --command-fd=0 --pinentry-mode=loopback --card-edit <<EOF